 At Nike, we have always believed that humans have the potential to achieve anything.
 But each year, too many runners are sidelined by injury, preventing them from reaching their goals.
 So, we started to ask some questions: What if every day off was a decision?
 What if our sports MVPs were never MIA?
 What records could we break if we had record numbers chasing them?
 What if everyone who started running never had to stop?

 Welcome to Project: Run Fearless.
-Our ongoing mission is to keep runners running by providing them with the tools to stay healthy.
+Our ongoing mission is to keep runners running by providing them the tools to stay healthy.

 The Nike Sports Research Lab team embarked on a plan to see if we could design a running shoe that actually helped reduce injury.
-For years, the industry hypothesised that motion control shoes—ones that corrected pronation, the natural motion of the foot inward during a footstrike—did just that.
-But in fact, motion control didn't move the needle in terms of injury, and the percentage of runners experiencing injury has remained static for decades.
+For years, the industry hypothesized that motion control shoes—ones that corrected pronation, the natural motion of the foot inward during a footstrike—did just that.
+But in fact, motion control didn’t move the needle in terms of injury and the percentage of runners experiencing injury has remained static for decades.
 To imagine a future where no runner would suffer a running-related injury, we needed to think differently.

-"Our North Star is to continue to move the needle in terms of how we reduce the risk of injury".
+“Our North Star is to continue to move the needle in terms of how we reduce the risk of injury.”

 —Matt Nurse, VP, Nike Sports Research Lab